Can a Tummy Tuck Help With Incontinence?

 That said, if you’re thinking about a tummy tuck anyway because you’re interested in flattening your abdomen, you might be pleasantly surprised to find out that it also helps improve your incontinence.
 Incontinence shouldn’t be the main reason you choose to have a tummy tuck.
 But improving this annoying condition can be the icing on the cake.

-In Houston, Texas, and the surrounding areas, board-certified plastic surgeon Dr. Paul Vitenas regularly performs tummy tucks on patients who want to look and feel their best.
+In Houston, Texas, and the surrounding areas, board-certified plastic surgeon Dr. Paul Vitenas regularly performs tummy tucks on Houston patients who want to look and feel their best.
 He’s happy to discuss the various benefits of a tummy tuck with patients and to help them make an informed decision about their treatment options.
 To learn more, call 281-484-0088 to schedule a consultation today.